 Why rank fixes by point-lift instead of listing them as equal tips

 The industry consensus is that 99% of Fortune 500 companies use an ATS (Jobscan, 2026) and 51% of resumes score below 50 with only 23% clearing 80 (ResumeAdapter, 2026).
 Below 50, human reviewers almost never see the resume.
-That means the optimization question is not "what should I tweak" but "which fix gets me from 45 to 80 the fastest."
+The median resume is also missing 52% of the keywords from the job description it was submitted against (Jobscan, 2025, 1.2M+ resume dataset).
+That is not a skill gap.
+That is a vocabulary and formatting gap, and it is fixable in under two hours.
+The optimization question is not "what should I tweak" but "which fix gets me from 45 to 80 the fastest."
 A list of twenty equal-weight tips obscures that answer.
-So does a 5,000-word history of ATS software.

 Here is the uncomfortable truth behind the rankings.
 Technical non-compliance, meaning format, parsing, and file type failures, drives 43% of rejections (ResumeAdapter, 2026).
 That is the entire top of our list.
 Keyword quality and quantified bullets handle the middle.
 The bottom of the list, things like dating format consistency and file naming, are real but small.
 If your resume has a two-column layout and creative headings, no amount of polish on the bottom five moves will rescue it.
 Fix the top first.